How Long Can You Go Without Showering?

 7. Draws attention to your body

-Taking off your cloths and washing your body isn’t always fun when one is ashamed of their weight, scars, complexion or hair.
+Taking off your clothes and washing your body isn’t always fun when one is ashamed of their weight, scars, complexion or hair.
 As such, they will avoid showering to avoid dealing with their bodies.

 Any one or a combination of these issues can lead to avoidance of a shower.